Yeganesh

 Details

-Yeganesh is written in Haskell, but it probably doesn't make sense outside of the *nix world.
+Yeganesh is written in Haskell, so it is technically cross-platform, but it probably doesn't make sense outside of the *nix world.
 Installation should be second nature for those of you familiar with Cabal.
 For everybody else, and assuming GHC >= 6.8:

 - Install dmenu.